 However, when doing so, a user may receive a proxy error upon trying to connect to the service.
 This means that your current IP address has been flagged as one with traffic being routed through a channel that Netflix either does not recognize or has not authorized.
-Read on to learn more about this error and how to fix it.

 The Netflix Help Center offers some basic suggestions for when you see an error saying “You seem to be using an unblocker or proxy.”

 No video content will play from your device until the error is resolved.
 The only exception may be downloaded content, which can be viewed offline without connecting to the Netflix servers.